DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 where $h$ is the nearest-class-center classifier built on top of $f$.

-So $\mathcal L_{\mathcal D}(f)$ asks a clean question:
+In words, $\mathcal L_{\mathcal D}(f)$ asks:

-> If I draw a fresh target task from the same population of classes, and only get $n$ examples per class, how well does the pretrained representation perform on average?
+> If we draw a fresh target task from the same population of classes, and observe only $n$ examples per class, how well does the pretrained representation perform on average?

-That is the quantity the theory controls.
+This is the quantity the theory aims to control.

 ## The geometric quantity that matters